Basra: Transport

 Shipping, logistics and transport are also major industries in Basra.
 Basra is home to all of Iraq's six ports; Umm Qasr is the main deep-water port with 22 platforms, some of which are dedicated to specific goods (such as sulphur, seeds, lubricant oil, etc.) The other five ports are smaller in scale and more narrowly specialized.
 The city also has an international airport, with service into Baghdad with Iraqi Airways—the national airline, as well as international flights on several internationally top-ranked Middle Eastern airline companies.

+The Iraqi Republic Railways operates passenger services on the IRR Southern Line (also known as the Baghdad–Basra Railway) between Baghdad Central Station and Basra Al Maqal railway station.

 Seaport

 Basra is Iraq's main port, although it does not have deep water access, which is handled at the port of Umm Qasr.
 However, construction of the Grand Faw Port on the southeastern coast of Basra Governorate, which is considered a national project for Iraq, is expected to strengthen Iraq's geopolitical position by giving the country the largest port in the Middle East and one of the largest in the world.
 Furthermore, Iraq is planning to establish a large naval base in the Faw peninsula.